sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

     # Server does not support the normal aioftp passive command.
     enqueue_file_kwargs = {"passive_commands": ["pasv"]}

-These keywords are passed to each call to :meth:`parfive.Downloader.enqueue_file`, so they will affect all files that are downloaded.
+These keywords are passed to each call to :meth:`parfive.Downloader.enqueue_file`, so they will affect all files that are downloaded, by your client.

 Examples